alonshrestha/stechalon.com/_posts/2019-10-19-compress-extract-tar-command-linux.md

 {% endhighlight %}

 The above command extracts the content of archive in the current directory.
-To specify your target directory where you want to extract the the file use `-C` option.
+To specify your [target directory](https://stechalon.com/understand-create-hard-soft-symbolic-links-linux){:target="_blank"} where you want to extract the the file use `-C` option.
 Syntax <span style="color:#bb1919">*'tar -xvf Archive-file-name.tar -C /your-path'*</span>.

 **Example:**